Supergiovane/KNXUltimate/documents/SECURETUNNELINGWORKFLOW.md

 # KNX Secure Tunneling Workflow

-This document summarizes the end‑to‑end flow used by `SecureTunnelTCP` for KNX IP Secure session setup, tunneling, and KNX Data Secure payload protection.
+This document summarizes the end‑to‑end flow used by KNX/IP Secure over TCP (TunnelTCP) for: session setup, tunneling, and KNX Data Secure payload protection.
 It also explains how sequence numbers are managed at each layer.

 ## Overview